BrianENguyen/brianenguyen.com/pages/blog/blogging-with-org-mode.md

     -   Markdown: `This is a paragraph.`
     -   HTML: `<p>This is a paragraph.</p>`

-org-mode doesn&rsquo;t have a way to apply CSS classes to be exported to Markdown.
-Instead, I have to use element selectors to apply my styles.
-Below is a snippet of my `BlogPostView.css` file of the kinds of styles I apply.
-Note: the `vite-plugin-react-markdown` class is used from the package, so I utilize that to apply my styles
+org-mode lacks a built-in mechanism to apply CSS classes for exporting to Markdown.
+Instead, I utilize element selectors to apply styles in such scenarios.
+Below is a snippet from my `BlogPostView.css` file, showcasing the styles I apply.
+Please note that I leverage the `vite-plugin-react-markdown` class from the package to apply these styles effectively.

     /* BlogPostView.css */
     .vite-plugin-react-markdown h1 {